KyleRego/anki_record/README.md

 # Anki Record

-Anki Record is a Ruby library which provides a programmatic interface to Anki flashcard deck package files (Anki SQLite databases).
-It isn't finished (the main thing it does not support yet is media).
+Anki Record is a Ruby gem providing an API to Anki flashcard deck packages (zipped SQLite databases).
+The main thing it does not support yet is adding media to the notes.

-Development is currently focused on the Ruby on Rails application that this gem was created for ([Anki Books](https://github.com/KyleRego/anki_books)), and refactoring the test suite to enforce cops from the `rubocop-rspec` extension to the RuboCop code linter.

 ## Installation